What Does Thrip Mean?

 Thrips leave behind sticky silver or white spots on the plant’s surface where their mouths made holes in the plant’s fibers.
 Growers might also notice dark spots on the plant’s leaves and stems, which is the insect’s fecal residue.

-Insecticidal soaps work well to control thrip infestations on marijuana plants.
+Insecticidal soaps work well to control thrip infestations.
 The grower should follow the directions on the insecticidal soap for application instructions and ratios.

-When using insecticidal soap to control a thrip infestation, the grower should avoid getting the soap on the plant’s buds.
-Blue adhesive strips can also be hung around the grow room to control thrips.
+Blue adhesive strips can also be hung around the growroom to control thrips.
 Neem oil also works to control thrips.

+When using insecticidal soap to control a thrip infestation on cannabis, the grower should avoid getting the soap on the plant’s buds.

-In addition to thrips, cannabis growers need to look out for spider mites, fungus gnats, whitefly, and aphids—all of which cause considerable more damage than thrips.
+In addition to thrips, growers need to look out for spider mites, fungus gnats, whitefly, and aphids—all of which cause considerable more damage than thrips.